 My iPhone/iPad calls these bookmarks?

-(Also, bear in mind that Apple gets zero income from web apps while it gets lots of money from App Store apps.
-This gives Apple a massive incentive to try to sideline/hide/downplay web apps, even if they are really good.)
+(Added to this, it’s important to bear in mind that Apple gets zero income from web apps while it gets lots of money from App Store apps.
+This gives Apple a massive financial incentive to try to sideline/hide/downplay web apps, even if they are really good.)

 What are Progressive Web Apps / PWAs?
 What are Web Clients?